UTNkar/moore/README.md

 1. Install [docker compose](https://docs.docker.com/compose/install/).
 (On Ubuntu you can install `docker-compose` with `sudo apt install docker-compose`)
 1. Clone the repository.
-2. Copy `.env-template` to `.env` and fill in the environments.
+2. Copy `.env-docker-template` to `.env` and fill in the environments.
 3. Run `docker-compose up` create and start the docker instance
 4. Run `docker exec -it moore python src/manage.py migrate` to initialize the database
 5. Run `docker exec -it moore python src/manage.py createsuperuser` to create an admin user.

-The Moore application is now available on `http://localhost:8000` and can be started and stopped using `docker-compose up -d` and `docker-compose stop` (the `-d` flag starts the instance in the background).
+The Moore application is now available on `http://localhost:8000` and can be started using `docker-compose up -d` (the `-d` flag starts the instance in the background) and stopped `docker-compose stop`.

 ## Documentation